THE UGLY FACE OF CRIME

 It takes brains and patience to groove the gist of this shit.
 It’s the musical equivalent of the chaos Bill Parker deplores.
 Five-year-old Ellroy is there, watching the Bird take flight.
 Everybody’s chain-smoking unfiltered Camels.
 The place is one big corroded iron lung.
 I’ve got a spike in my arm, I’m orbiting on Big “H,” I knew I’d write the text for this book one day, so I’ve got my voyeur’s cap on.

 Interesting, no?
 Ellroy’s writing these days resides permanently on a razor’s edge, as he ties together crime, politics, and alpha male ultraviolence.
-He seem to us the perfect transgressive guide for LAPD ’53‘s tour through disaster and death for two reasons.
+He seems to us the perfect transgressive guide for LAPD ’53‘s tour through disaster and death for two reasons.
 First, he isn’t just an observer—he was a one-man terror show in his own right, engaging in petty crime through his youth, joining the American Nazi Party in high school, and generally leaving chaos in his wake.
 He waves this period away as a cry for attention.
 His fame and teflon persona have facilitated this dismissal, and that’s the second reason he’s a good choice for the book: other people pay dearly for indiscretions far less severe, like the universe has played a terrible joke on them.
 Ellroy’s fiction has always explored such cosmic inexplicability.
 He makes LAPD ’53 an experience.

 Femme Fatale Image